-A companion summary document has been published alongside this tool and is available to read here.
+A companion summary document has been included in this tool and is available to read in the Summary section here.

-Public Health England (PHE) Health Intelligence teams have collated a range of metrics and grouped them into seven categories.
+Public Health England (PHE) Health Intelligence teams have collated a range of metrics and grouped them into eight categories.

 Below is a table of metrics - click the rows to expand groups and subgroups and click the Link column to view the relevant section of the tool.
 You can search through indicators using the search bar on the right.

-The following metrics within the Social determinants of health domain, have been updated with new data:
+The following metrics have been updated with more recent timepoints:

 We are interested in your feedback on the tool.
 If you have any comments or suggested changes, please email EandS-Enquiries@phe.gov.uk

 This Public Health England (PHE) monitoring tool looks at the wider impacts of the coronavirus (COVID-19) pandemic on population health.
 This report briefly highlights the main findings.

 This resource will be updated weekly with new time point data for existing metrics and new metrics covering relevant themes where data become available.
 In some cases, a metric is from a single time point data collection and therefore figures will remain unchanged week on week.
 This will be continually reviewed, and the resource will be updated as appropriate for relevance and timeliness.